Southern Coastal Group & SCOPAC

 Research & development

-Advising upon research and development needs within and beyond the Group boundaries in relation to coastal zone management and monitoring
+Successfully developing and delivering research within and beyond the Group boundaries in relation to coastal zone management and monitoring

 Sharing knowledge